-Healthy stir fry recipes can include a variety of healthy vegetables, tasty sauces, and a variety of meats or proteins.
+Healthy stir fry recipes can include a variety of low carb vegetables, tasty marinades, and different types of meats.

 Many claim that this method of cooking seals in the flavor of foods while preserving the color of your vegetables.

-Chinese cooks have traditionally used peanut oil for stir frying which has a high smoke point.
+Chinese cooks traditionally used peanut oil for stir frying which does have a high smoke point.

 Cooking with a wok is a more fuel efficient way to cook foods quickly.
 You can even get away with using less oil when deep frying with a wok.